How to Build a Stone Patio: Complete DIY Guide

 4. Ensure proper slope (1-2% away from structures for drainage)

-5. Compact the soil with a plate compactor
+5. Compact the soil with a tamper

 Pro Tip: Call 811 before you dig to have utilities marked.
 It's free and required by law!